Verssae/NeuroJIT/README.md

 Target commit is not a method changes commit
 ```

-You can calculate the features in any project you desire, even if it is not one of the Apache projects included in the experiments of the paper.
-For example, to calculate the features from the `0101945` commit in the `spring-projects/spring-framework` project, run the following command:
+If you want to calculate the features from commits in a project not included in our dataset, please refer to the following example command.

 ```Shell
 $ docker exec -it neurojit-ase python scripts/neurojit_cli.py calculate --project spring-projects/spring-framework --commit-hash 0101945